vertica/VerticaPy/docs/source/examples_business_africa_education.rst

         'max_depth': 10,
         'min_samples_leaf': 3,
         'min_info_gain': 0.0,
-        'nbins': 20
+        'nbins': 20,
     }

 Our model is excellent.
-Let's create one for the students' standardized reading score (zralocp).
+Let's create one for the students' standardized reading score ('zralocp').

 .. code-block:: python